wso2/demo-open-banking.github.io/concepts.md

 ### API Throttling
 Throttling allows you to limit the number of successful hits to an API during a given period of time, typically in cases such as the following:

-To protect your APIs from common types of security attacks such as denial of service (DoS) To regulate traffic according to infrastructure availability To make an API, application, or a resource available to a consumer at different levels of service, usually for monetization purpose
+- To protect your APIs from common types of security attacks such as denial of service (DoS)
+- To regulate traffic according to infrastructure availability
+- To make an API, application, or a resource available to a consumer at different levels of service

 WSO2 Open Banking enables defining throttling at the API, application, and resource levels.
 The final request limit granted to a given user for a given API is ultimately defined by the consolidated output of all the applicable throttling tiers.
 The throttling tiers are also referred to as Service-level agreements (SLAs).

 ### OpenAPI Specification